s14321k/Interview-Qusions-markdowns/Microservice.md

 8. **Transformation and Aggregation**: The API Gateway can transform request and response formats and aggregate multiple service calls into a single request, simplifying the client's interaction with the microservices.

 Overall, an API Gateway simplifies client interactions with a microservices-based application by handling various cross-cutting concerns in a centralized and efficient manner.

+## Microservice Strangler Fig Patterns strategy
+- Legacy system to microservice.
+- First Old tree.
+On top of that new small trees are growing.
+Then the entire old tree is removed and new trees ocupies that place.